georgesnape01/titanic/README.md

 # Project Description

+The dataset consists of 891 passengers, with each entry providing details about their demographics, ticket information, and survival outcome.
+The columns include:

 | PassengerId | Survived | Pclass | Name                                           | Sex   | Age  | SibSp | Parch | Ticket              | Fare    | Cabin | Embarked |
 |-------------|----------|--------|------------------------------------------------|-------|-------|-------|-------|---------------------|---------|-------|----------|
 | 0           | 1        | 0      | Braund, Mr. Owen Harris    | male  | 22.0  | 1     | 0     | A/5 21171           | 7.2500  | NaN   | S        |